AlexMa011/SetupForMe/README.md

 ./setup.sh
 ```

-Please make sure you know how shell or vim works to avoid unpleasant experience.
+Please make sure you know how shell or vim works to avoid an unpleasant experience.